 However, they have negative impacts on the environment and human health, such as water pollution, loss of biodiversity, eutrophication of water bodies, and the emission of greenhouse gases.
 For this reason, many farmers and consumers are looking for more sustainable alternatives, such as organic fertilizers and conservation agriculture.

 There are several problems derived from the use of chemical fertilizers.
 Here are the top 5:

-- Water pollution: Chemical fertilizers can leach into groundwater aquifers and contaminate drinking water sources.
+- Water contamination: chemical fertilizers can leach into groundwater aquifers and contaminate drinking water sources.

-- Loss of biodiversity: Chemical fertilizers and other chemicals can kill plants and animals that live in natural ecosystems, which can affect biodiversity.
+- Biodiversity loss: chemical fertilizers and other chemicals can kill plants and animals living in natural ecosystems, which can affect biodiversity.

-- Eutrophication of water bodies: Excesses of nitrogen and phosphorus in water bodies can cause an increase in the proliferation of algae and bacteria, which can deplete oxygen resources and suffocate aquatic life.
+- Eutrophication of bodies of water: Excesses of nitrogen and phosphorus in bodies of water can cause an increase in algal and bacterial blooms, which can deplete oxygen resources and suffocate aquatic life.

-- Greenhouse Gas Emissions: The production and use of chemical fertilizers can emit greenhouse gases, such as carbon dioxide, which contributes to climate change.
+- Emissions of greenhouse gases: the production and use of chemical fertilizers can emit greenhouse gases, such as carbon dioxide, which contributes to climate change.

-In general, chemical fertilizers can have serious environmental impacts, which is why the use of organic fertilizers is being promoted to a greater extent.
+In general, chemical fertilizers can have severe environmental impacts, which is why the use of organic fertilizers.

 Chemical fertilizers vs organic fertilizers